Science in Society

 Mark Kay, molecular biologist at Stanford University, led the study that came under scrutiny in September, when traces of DNA from the vector - an adeno-associated virus - appeared in the semen of a volunteer, the first of nine enrolled.
 This was detected for a period of 10 weeks, during which the vector could have inserted into the sperm.
 But one RAC member, neurobiologist Jon Gordon of Mount Sinai School of Medicine in New York City, said he believed the risks of germ-line modification to be ‘extremely low’.
 The FDA is said to be allowing the experiment to resume, but would ask investigators to run tests of germ line effects.

-The possibility of germ-line modification in ‘somatic’ gene therapy is known from previous studies.
-We drew attention to that in a report first circulated in 1999.
-Given the abysmal record of ‘gene therapy’ that has helped no one thus far, and that the vectors themselves have been found to cause death by toxic shock as well as cancer (see ISIS News 11/12), it is unthinkable that such experiments should still be approved.
+Given the abysmal record of ‘gene therapy’ that has helped no one thus far [10], and that the vectors themselves have been found to cause death by toxic shock as well as cancer [11], it is unthinkable that such experiments should still be approved.
 And even germ-line modification is being slipped through as just one of the ‘side-effects’.

 The ease with which the genetic modification has been achieved suggests this may become the method of choice for all GM animals in future, including human beings.
-One obvious and persistent danger that the researchers have not addressed is the generation of pathogenic viruses through recombination between the vector and endogenous viral sequences in the genome.
+One obvious and persistent danger that the researchers have not addressed is the generation of pathogenic virus through recombination between the vector and endogenous viral sequences in the genome.
 Practically all retroviral vectors are derived from pathogenic viruses.

 The other significant result is the ease with which the testis of genetically infertile mice could be colonised by male germ-line stem cells to propagate a male-line indefinitely, thus opening the door to corporate control of male reproduction.
 This is surely a big step up.